malkhamis-panw/gaia/doc/documentation.md

 Type: `integer`

 A new virtual port that the service can be accessed on using HTTPS.
-Since the Defender transparently inserts TLS in the application path, you might want to declare a new port where the Defender listens for TLS.
-However, the application does not need to be modified and the Defender will map the traffic to the correct application port.
+Since the enforcer transparently inserts TLS in the application path, you might want to declare a new port where the enforcer listens for TLS.
+However, the application does not need to be modified and the enforcer will map the traffic to the correct application port.
 This is useful when an application is being accessed from a public network.